nix-community/nixGL/README.md

 NIX_PATH=nixpkgs=https://github.com/nixos/nixpkgs/archive/94d80eb72474bf8243b841058ce45eac2b163943.tar.gz nix build -f ./default.nix nixGLIntel
 ```

+# Old nvidia drivers

+Users of nvidia legacy driver should use the `backport/noGLVND` branch.

 # `nixGLCommon`

 `nixGLCommon nixGLXXX` can be used to get `nixGL` executable which fallsback to `nixGLXXX`.
 It is a shorter name for people with only one OpenGL configuration.